fatihtelis/react-component-boilerplate/README.md

 ## Auto-deploy to Github Pages with Travis CI

-If you don't want to update your component demo manually on GitHub Pages by running "publish:gh-pages" script each time you make a change on your repo, you may use [Travis CI](https://travis-ci.org/) integration. `.travis.yml` file includes a configuration to publish your code to GitHub pages.
+If you don't want to update your component demo manually on GitHub Pages by running "publish:gh-pages" script each time you make a change on your repo, you may use [Travis CI](https://travis-ci.org/) integration.

+`.travis.yml` file includes a configuration to publish your code to GitHub pages.
 All you need to do is adding a variable called "GITHUB_TOKEN" to Travis CI dashboard from settings of related repo.
 You can generate the token from GitHub by navigating "Settings > Developer Settings > Personal access tokens".

-When you push your code to master branch on GitHub, Travis CI will publish your demo on GitHub if the repo is builded successfully and passing tests.
-For details about Travis CI,
+When you push your code to master branch on GitHub, Travis CI will publish your demo on GitHub Pages if the repo is builded successfully and passing tests.
+For details about Travis CI, please check:

 [Travis CI Docs for GitHub Pages Deployment](https://docs.travis-ci.com/user/deployment/pages/)